Metro-land (1973 film): Critical reception

 In general, Metro-land was favourably and warmly received.
 Miles Kington wrote to Mirzoeff that it was "just about the most satisfying TV programme, on all levels, that I've ever seen".
 Clive James, writing in The Observer, dubbed it an "instant classic" and predicted accurately that "they'll be repeating it until the millennium".

 It was shown on BBC Four in 2006, in the same week that the DVD was released.
-More recently, the production was shown on BBC Four in January and June 2013, and again in September 2014.
-Its most recent screening was on BBC Four on 26 February 2023 to mark the fiftieth anniversary of its first transmission.
+The production has been shown several times since then, including on 26 February 2023 to mark the fiftieth anniversary of its first transmission.
 Christopher Booker rated it as the best of Betjeman's television programmes ("Like others, I have been endlessly grateful ... over the years for the more public activities of the 'outer' Betjeman"), while Betjeman's biographer A. N. Wilson recalled that it was "too good to be described simply as a 'programme'".

 In a contemporaneous review for the London Evening Standard, Simon Jenkins launched into imitative verse: "For an hour he held enraptured/Pinner, Moor Park, Chorley Wood./'Well I'm blowed' they said, 'He likes us./Knew one day that someone should".